MichD-cloud/MichD-cloud/README.md

 - 🔭 I’m currently working on becoming a seasoned data analyst
 - 🌱 I’m currently learning more data analytic tools and Cyber Security
-- 👯 I’m looking to collaborate on upskilling and Learning new skills
+- 👯 I’m looking to collaborate on upskilling and career development

 ### Data analysis Projects